qmk/qmk_firmware/docs/feature_combo.md

 }
 ```

-This will send "the" if you hit Backspace and T, and clear the current line with Backspace and Left-Shift.
-But you could change this to do stuff like play sounds or change settings.
+This will send "john.doe@example.com" if you chord E and M together, and clear the current line with Backspace and Left-Shift.
+You could change this to do stuff like play sounds or change settings.

 It is worth noting that `COMBO_ACTION`s are not needed anymore.
 As of [PR#8591](https://github.com/qmk/qmk_firmware/pull/8591/), it is possible to run your own custom keycodes from combos.
 Just define the custom keycode, program its functionality in `process_record_user`, and define a combo with `COMBO(<key_array>, <your_custom_keycode>)`.